 Calculating Beam Deflection from First Principles

 In this tutorial we’re going to explore beam deflection and see how we can calculate the deflection of any beam from first principles using the differential equation of the deflection curve.
 We’ll work our way through a numerical example before discussing how we can use superposition along with tabulated formulae to speed up the process.
+Once you’ve finished this tutorial, you’ll want to take a look at this one where we expand on what we learn here and introduce a way of speeding up the calculation called Macauley’s Method.
+But let’s get the basics covered here first.

 The table of contents below will give you an idea of what we’ll be discussing.